PatrykPatryk5/Muzykant-Music/README.md

     npm install
     ```

-3. Create a `.env` file in the root directory and add your Discord bot token:
+3. Create a `.env` file in the root directory and add your Discord bot token and Lavalink configuration:
     ```env
     BOT_TOKEN=
     CLIENT_ID=
     LAVALINK_HOST=
     LAVALINK_PORT=
     LAVALINK_PASSWORD=
     ```

 4. Ensure you have a running Lavalink server and configure its connection in your bot configuration.